linuxlawson/budget-buddy/README.md

 This will get you 'Total Costs' and the 'Remainder' of monthly income.

 Fill in two more fields (or enter 0) and click 'Remainder'.
 Done.
-And there you have it, a rough estimate of your monthly expenses.
+And there you have it, a rough estimate of monthly expenses.

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.